Identity between Restricted Cauchy Sums for the $q$-Whittaker and Skew Schur Polynomials: Fredholm determinants for -Whittaker and shift-mixed periodic Schur measures

-\subsection{Fredholm determinant formula for the shift-mixed periodic Schur measure}
+\subsection{Fredholm determinant formula \\ for the shift-mixed periodic Schur measure}

-We have discussed in \cref{s1} how the periodic Schur measure $M_{\text{pS}}(\l)$ \eqref{1-8} becomes a determinantal point process once all the rows of $\lambda$ get shifted by an independent random quantity $S$ distributed as \eqref{1-11}.
+We have discussed in Section~\ref{s1} how the periodic Schur measure $M_{\text{pS}}(\l)$ \eqref{1-8} becomes a determinantal point process once all the rows of $\lambda$ get shifted by an independent random quantity $S$ distributed as \eqref{1-11}.
 This was originally observed by Borodin in \cite{Borodin2007PeriodicSchur} and the measure describing the process

 takes the name of \emph{shift-mixed periodic Schur measure}.
-The probability distribution of rightmost element $\l_1+S$, can be represented as a single Fredholm determinant and this is reported in the next proposition.
+The probability distribution of the first element $\l_1+S$ can be represented as a single Fredholm determinant and this is reported in the next proposition.

-\begin{proposition} Let $\l_1+S$ be the first element of \eqref{216} distributed according to the shift-mixed periodic Schur measure.
+\begin{Proposition} Let $\l_1+S$ be the first element of \eqref{216} distributed according to the shift-mixed periodic Schur measure.
 For $k\in\Z_{\ge 0}$, we have

 where $f(m)$ is given in terms of $f_{\zeta}(m)$ defined above \eqref{p222},

 and by using $g_{a,b}(z,w,m_1,m_2)$~\eqref{p223}, the kernel $L(m_1,m_2)$ is defined by